Soccer-Gerrard calls on UEFA to act after player 'racially abused'

 "It is over to UEFA now this situation and I just hope it doesn't get brushed under the carpet."

-Slavia denied the allegations and said in a statement Kudela had been assaulted by Kamara after the game.
-The defender said his remarks to the Finnish midfielder, who is Black, had not been racist.
+Slavia also denied the allegation of racism and said Kudela was assaulted by Kamara after the game.

+"Slavia resolutely denies the disgusting accusation... (against) Ondrej Kudela of racist behaviour," the Czech club said.

+"Slavia players faced unprecedentedly malicious play from their opponents...
+After the end of the game, the team was not allowed to enter the dressing room.

+"Ondrej Kudela was assaulted by Kamara and hit with fists in the head when Rangers manager Steven Gerrard witnessed the incident."

+UEFA said it was aware of an "incident" in the tunnel involving players from both sides and was awaiting detailed information from the match officials before commenting further.

-Forward Roofe was also subjected to racial abuse on social media after he was shown a red card for a high-boot challenge on Slavia goalkeeper Ondrej Kolar.
+Roofe was also subjected to racial abuse on social media after being shown a red card for a high-boot challenge on Slavia goalkeeper Ondrej Kolar, which the club saidresulted in the keeper needing 10 stitches to his head.

-"Kemar deserved the red card, if he goes with his head the situation could've been different but some things are above football and I don't even feel like talking about football right now," Gerrard added.

 ((Manasi.Pathak@thomsonreuters.com;))